Recommendation: GSI LEP (v1)

 ---|---|---|

-TYPE_REQUEST | 0x1 | Requests that the target send a response.
-Recipient SHOULD respond with TYPE_RESPONSE. |
+TYPE_REQUEST | 0x1 | Requests that the target send a response with TYPE_RESPONSE. |

 TYPE_RESPONSE | 0x2 | If a script is responding to a TYPE_REQUEST message, it MUST include this flag and MUST NOT include TYPE_REQUEST.
-If this flag is included, the sender SHOULD use the same parameters as the request's so that the requester can clearly understand what the response is to.
+If this flag is included, the sensor SHOULD use the request's source_script as the response's target_script so that the response is only sent to the script that requested it.If this flag is included, the sender SHOULD use the request's parameters as the response's parameters so that the requester can match the response to a previous request it sent.
 The sender MAY, however, append additional elements to the end of parameters with response data, if desired. |

 STATUS_ERROR | 0x4 | If a script is responding to a TYPE_REQUEST message, it SHOULD include this flag if the request was nominally unsuccessful for any reason.
-If this flag is included, the sender MUST prepend a string element to the start of parameters .
+If this flag is included, the sender MUST append a string element to the end of parameters .
 This string MUST be one of the following:

 |

-Implementations MAY create constants (ideally preprocessor constants) to use these flags; names are provided for reference later in this recommendation.
+Implementations MAY create constants (ideally preprocessor constants) to use these flags; names are provided for reference in this recommendation.

 LEP-aware scripts MUST process incoming link_message events by running the below checks.
 If a check fails, the script SHOULD immediately release the event with return to reduce script time (or run additional code to interpret non-LEP messages).
 The script MAY log this dropped message.